-A sports/entertainment facility should be an integral part of an ongoing mixed-use development project.
-It should be an exciting destination that adopts creative means to address a number of needs, including office space and housing, into a broader development concept.
-This facility presents an opportunity to take Edmonton to a new level as a world-class city, and it could not be more timely, exciting and worthy of pursuit.
-The Community and Design sub-committee therefore recommends:
+A sports/entertainment facility could be an integral part of an ongoing mixed-use development project.
+It could be an exciting destination that adopts creative means to address a number of needs, including office space and housing, into a broader development concept.
+This facility presents an opportunity to take Edmonton to a new level and it could not be more timely, exciting and worthy of pursuit.
+The following recommendations are made by the Community and Design Subcommittee:

-- 1. That a sports/entertainment facility be designed as part of a multipurpose activity district. - That the design and programming of the facility include ways in which it can revitalize and develop the surrounding urban district and spur redevelopment of Edmonton's downtown core. - 3.
+- 1. That a sports/entertainment facility be designed as part of a multipurpose activity district. - 2.
+That the design and programming of the facility include ways in which it can revitalize and develop the surrounding urban district and spur redevelopment of Edmonton's downtown core. - 3.
 That design principles be developed which ensure residential growth supports retail development and encourages businesses to relocate to or expand into the area.
-Parks, shops, artist spaces, public grass areas, pubs, cafes, meeting areas and water features should blend with the sports/entertainment facility. - 4.
+Parks, shops, artist spaces, public grass areas, pubs, cases, meeting areas and water features should blend with the sports/entertainment facility. - 4.
 That linkages to the unique cultural and business communities in the area be developed to foster meaningful contact and a sense of comfort within diverse populations of age and culture. - 5.
 That the activity district be seen in context of all its users, residents, tourists and frequent users from across the capital region and from central and northern Alberta. - 6.
-That design principles encourage transit use, maximize existing parking infrastructure and encourage walkability. - 7.
-That the following development features be included in planning in order to leverage this development to define and foster Edmonton's identity: - Design elements that acknowledge our four-season climate and celebrate Edmonton's status as a 'winter city', in particular, features that address indoor and outdoor connectivity during extreme weather conditions. - Public art, visual and performing arts and other forms of cultural expression. - Architecture as art.
+That design principles encourage transit use, maximize existing parking infrastructure and encourage walkability.

-- Characteristics that respect and celebrate Edmonton's heritage or renew the heritage of activities, buildings, districts and landscapes. - Cost accessibility for young, first-time and lower-income individuals and groups.
+- 7. That the sports/entertainment facility be environmentally sustainable, using Leadership in Energy and Environmental Design (LEED) criteria. - 8.
+That the following development features be included in planning in order to leverage this development to define and foster Edmonton's identity: - Design elements that acknowledge our fourseason climate and celebrate Edmonton's status as a 'winter city'; in particular, features that address indoor and outdoor connectivity during extreme weather conditions. - Public art, visual and performing arts and other forms of cultural expression. - Architecture as art. - Characteristics that respect and celebrate Edmonton's heritage or renew the heritage of activities, buildings, districts and landscapes. - Cost accessibility for young and lower-income individuals and groups.